Leaf Miner: Eliminating Trailblazing Larvae

 Preventing Leaf Miners

+The most important part of leaf miner treatment is not knowing how to get rid of leafminers, but prevention.
 There are a few different options for preventing the assortment of flies and moths that produce leaf miners from causing future harm.

 Frequently Asked Questions

 Q: How do you get rid of leaf miners?

 Q: What is the best treatment for leaf miners?

 A: An integrated strategy that includes cultural and biological methods is best.
 Insecticidal methods are best used as a last resort.